These Baked Spicy Brownies are an interesting (delicious) brownie recipe with a good addition of spices.

 - 1 tablespoon + 1 teaspoon Dutch process cocoa powder (or regular cocoa powder)

 - 1 tablespoon ancho chile powder

 - ½ cup (1 stick) unsalted butter, plus more for the pan

 - 3 large eggs

 - 1 teaspoon vanilla extract

 - Preheat the oven to 350°F. Butter the sides and bottom of a glass or light-colored metal 8x8-inch pan.

 - In a medium bowl, whisk together the flour, salt, cocoa powder, chili powder, and cinnamon.

-- Configure a double boiler (fill a medium saucepan with 2 inches of water and fit a metal bowl on top without letting it touch water; bring water to a boil).
-Place chocolate and butter in the bowl and stir occasionally until both are completely melted and combined, about 6 minutes.
+- Use a double boiler, or configure a double boiler (fill a medium saucepan with 2 inches of water and fit a metal bowl on top without letting it touch water; bring water to a boil).
+Place the chocolate and butter in the bowl and stir occasionally until both are completely melted and combined, about 6 minutes.
 Turn off the heat, but keep the bowl over the water and add both sugars.
-Whisk until completely combined and remove bowl from pan.
+Whisk until completely combined and remove the bowl from the pan.
 Let stand until room temperature, about 20 minutes.